gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve configuration settings for ordering stores.
-Retrieve the details of the deployment stores (the selling locations where the application will be utilised for placing orders).
+Fetch the details of the deployment stores (the selling locations where the application will be utilised for placing orders).

 *Returned Response:*